Network Policy Server (NPS)

 The following illustration shows NPS as a RADIUS proxy between RADIUS clients and RADIUS servers.

 With NPS, organizations can also outsource remote access infrastructure to a service provider while retaining control over user authentication, authorization, and accounting.

 NPS configurations can be created for the following scenarios:

 - Wireless access

 - Organization dial-up or virtual private network (VPN) remote access

 - Authenticated access to extranet resources for business partners

 The following configuration examples demonstrate how you can configure NPS as a RADIUS server and a RADIUS proxy.

 NPS as a RADIUS server.
-In this example, NPS is configured as a RADIUS server, the default connection request policy is the only configured policy, and all connection requests are processed by the local NPS server.
-The NPS server can authenticate and authorize users whose accounts are in the domain of the NPS server and in trusted domains.
+In this example, NPS is configured as a RADIUS server, the default connection request policy is the only configured policy, and all connection requests are processed by the local NPS.
+The NPS can authenticate and authorize users whose accounts are in the domain of the NPS and in trusted domains.